 When we think of Christmas, the first things that come to mind are presents, parties, and shopping.
-Whether we admit it or not, this is what Christmas has reduced to – a veil for mass consumerism.
+Unfortunately, whether we admit it or not, this is what Christmas has reduced to – a veil for mass consumerism.

 The advent of social media has further intensified this want for material things.
-Gone are the Christmas of our youths where everything was much more simple.
-There was no pressure to snap the perfect Christmas photo.
-Or go on an expensive holiday trip that is definitely way out of your budget.
+Gone was the simple Christmas of our youth, where everything was much less complicated.
+There was no pressure to snap the perfect Christmas photo or go on an expensive holiday trip that is definitely way out of our budget.

 It seems that in the midst of all the holiday chaos, we have forgotten the true essence of Christmas.
 We fail to remember that Christmas is more than just giving and receiving presents.
 Nor is it about getting drunk at every party that you’ll go to.